The Ice Bath Club

 • Jurong East

-Do you and your partner have a furkid to pamper?
-Go on a puppy date to Jurong Play Grounds, a large recreational park that includes a nursery garden, padel tennis courts, an outdoor heated pool – and yes, a dog water park.
+If you’ve got a furkid to pamper, plan a puppy date to Jurong Play Grounds, a large recreational park which includes a nursery garden, padel tennis courts, an outdoor heated pool – and yes, a dog water park.
 Let your puppy splash around and play catch in dedicated pools at Wag and Wild, but if they're not a fan of water, bring them for a ramble at the public dog run.
 Pet-friendly Al Capone's is nearby if you need a refuel, and it even has a special pet menu to keep your furkid satiated.

 Advertising